-Transfer students with junior or senior standing (90 or more credits) must take one theology course.
-Transfer students with freshman or sophomore standing (89 or fewer credits) must take two theology courses.
+Transfer students with junior or senior standing (90 or more credits) must take one theology course from Level 1 or the level their background fits them for (consult the Chairperson).
+Transfer students with freshman or sophomore standing (89 or fewer credits) must take two theology courses, one from Level 1 and one from Level 2, in sequence.